McNally, Dennis. 2002. A Long Strange Trip: The Inside

 “Many members of the Dead scene viewed this with

-, not only because Grisman was amassing hours of valuable
+dark suspicion, not only because Grisman was amassing hours of valuable

 tape, but also because—well, just because.
 There had always been a generalized